michaelreneer/michaelreneer.github.io/content/web/the-bootstrap-fixed-grid.markdown

 Date: 2013-4-14
 Tags: html5, css, bootstrap, responsive, fixed
 Subtitle: first crack at implementing a responsive fixed-width grid
-Summary: <p>One of the first things I wanted to do with my blog - after exploring pelican - was to begin digging into some responsive layouts.
-I wanted a fixed-width design with various layouts and I wanted to test out a framework instead of build from scratch...</p>
+Summary: One of the first things I wanted to do with my blog - after exploring
+         pelican - was to begin digging into some responsive layouts.
+I wanted a fixed-width design with various layouts and I wanted to test out a framework instead of build from scratch.

 One of the first things I wanted to do with my blog - after exploring pelican - was to begin digging into some responsive layouts.
 I wanted a fixed-width